7 Best Treadmill Running Shoes in 2023

 1. Pain or muscle soreness that hasn’t happened before, during, or after a run.
 Pay special attention to pain in your (both) knees.

 2. You’re wearing the shoes unevenly (because you overpronate or underpronate) and you start to miss original functionality - stability, control, or cushioning.
-You’ll recognize this happening because you will feet will be aching after the run, you’ll feel pain at each impact, or your feet won’t feel stable enough during the run.
+You’ll recognise this happening because you will feet will be aching after the run, you’ll feel pain at each impact, or your feet won’t feel stable enough during the run.

 Author